The Shih-Poo: A Shih Tzu Poodle Mix

 Due to the long-growing coat, the grooming is rather high maintenance.
 Bathing them can be tricky, and they need to be brushed frequently, or the fur needs to be kept trimmed short.
 Since I keep my shih-poo’s hair long, he needs to be brushed daily to keep his coat looking nice.
 Due to my schedule, there are times he simply has to go a day looking more like a ragamuffin than a dog.
 But even during busy times, he must be brushed several times a week to keep his fur from matting.
 A short coat would drastically reduce the time needed for bathing and brushing.

 A word of caution: some people have been led to believe that all poodle mixes are completely hypoallergenic and this is not the case.
-The truth is, a poodle mix might tend to shed less and cause a lower allergic reaction, but there is no guarantee.
+The truth is that a poodle mix may shed less and cause a lower allergic reaction, but there is no guarantee.
 If it is extremely important to you to have a dog that will not cause an allergic reaction, consider fostering an adult and testing whether or not you have a reaction before committing to any one dog.

 How do you predict what your puppy’s adult size will be?
 If you are able to meet both the parents, you can roughly estimate the size of the puppy will be somewhere between the two.
 If, on the other hand, you get a puppy without seeing the parents, you will just have to guess based on the two breeds.
 You do need to be warned—if you are buying a puppy and can’t view both parents, you will have to place a lot of trust in the accuracy of the information you are given.
 While the ethics of designer dog breeding is beyond the scope of this article, you do need to know that puppy mills and backyard breeders are notorious for being dishonest about the parentage of puppies.